Garfield Wood: Gar Wood boats

 Garwood Industries began building boats under the "Gar Wood" brand following his early successes in racing.
 The most famous were the Liberty V-12-powered 33-foot "Baby Gar" gentleman’s racer built in the 1920s and early 1930s.
 Along with numerous models of runabouts (variously available as sedans, landaus, and limousines), a 28-foot "Baby Gar", a 25-foot triple-cockpit runabout, and 40-foot commuter, a limited number of the 16-foot Gar Wood Speedsters were built from 1934 to 1938.
 Starting in 1935 a 20-foot utility and 26-foot family cruiser were made, followed by an 18-foot utility and 36-foot express cruiser in 1936.

 During World War II, Garwood Industries produced a limited number of tugboats and target craft for the U.S. Navy.
 After the war, new technologies such as plywood, fiberglass, and mass production methods entered the pleasure boating world.
 The company continued to build its traditional all-wood boats until 1947, when it ended production.

 Inventions

 Wood was known as an inventive genius who, at one point, held more US patents than any other living American.

-In 1897, at age 17, he invented a downdraft carburetor which enabled his inspection boat to outrace the other inspectors.
+In 1897, at the age of 17, Wood invented a downdraft carburetor which enabled his inspection boat to outrace the other inspectors.

-In 1911 or 1912 he invented the profitable hydraulic hoist for dump trucks.
+In 1911 or 1912, Wood invented the profitable hydraulic hoist for dump trucks.
 He used the money it earned to build racing boats which won many championships between 1917 and 1933.

-At one point he had a job selling lightning rods to farmers, and to demonstrate their effectiveness he invented an induction coil device to mimic lightning.
+At one point, Wood had a job selling lightning rods to farmers, and to demonstrate their effectiveness he invented an induction coil device to mimic lightning.